Deeppkotadia/denovo-molecule-generation/README.md

 The validity rate is the key limitation metric for this approach (see below) and was measured directly by running the trained model end-to-end and checking RDKit parse success on a 200-sample generation batch.

-## Limitations

-- **No grammatical awareness:** SMILES syntax has long-range, context-dependent rules — every open parenthesis `(` needs a matching `)`, every ring-bond digit needs a matching closure digit elsewhere in the string, and atoms have valid valence constraints.
-A bigram model only ever looks at the *immediately preceding character*, so it has no mechanism to "remember" that a parenthesis or ring number was opened earlier in the string.
-This is the direct cause of the ~21% validity rate — most failures are unmatched brackets/rings or invalid valences.
-- **No long-range structure:** Because the model has a context window of exactly one character, it cannot learn motifs longer than two characters (e.g., common functional groups, aromatic ring patterns) except indirectly through chained bigram transitions.
-- **Most "valid" generations are trivial:** A meaningful fraction of the chemically valid outputs are very short or simple (e.g., single halogen atoms), since short strings have fewer opportunities to violate SMILES grammar.
-The model isn't yet reliably generating valid *and* structurally interesting molecules at the same rate.
-- **No property control:** Generation is unconditional — there is no way to request molecules with specific properties (molecular weight, logP, etc.); the model simply samples from the statistical distribution of the training set.
-- **No uniqueness/novelty filtering:** The current evaluation reports validity and similarity, but does not explicitly measure what fraction of valid generations are duplicates of each other or near-duplicates of the training set beyond the Tanimoto similarity scores.

 ## Files

 | File | Description |